 Do I need budtender training?

-Budtender training is helpful, but not required to enter into the industry.
+Budtender training, like a certificate, is helpful, but not required to enter the industry.

-Budtenders should always be hungry to learn more and provide a good dispensary experience.
-Ace enjoys the ongoing education provided by her employer and learns a lot while she is on the job.
+However, budtenders should always strive to learn more and more, in order provide a good dispensary experience.
+Ace enjoys the ongoing education provided by her employer, and learns a lot while she is on the job.

 Be prepared for these situations: how to address customers professionally under state law and how to build relationships with patients or customers that will keep them coming back.

 You can begin your own personal budtender training by reading up on cannabis research, following the news, and practicing how to communicate your knowledge about weed to the people around you.